LincolnVS/lincolnvs/README.md

 - "**Above-ground biomass wheat estimation: deep learning with UAV-based RGB images**" at [Applied Artificial Intelligence 2022.](https://doi.org/10.1080/08839514.2022.2055392)
 - "**Biomass estimation of spring wheat with machine learning methods using UAV-based multispectral imaging**" at [International Journal of Remote Sensing 2022.](https://doi.org/10.1080/01431161.2022.2107882)

-#### AI in general and Big Data
+#### AI and Big Data
 - "**Anticipating faults by predicting non-linearity of environment variables with neural networks: a case study in semiconductor manufacturing**" at: [LatinX in AI Workshop @ ICML 2021](https://research.latinxinai.org/papers/icml/2021/pdf/paper_27.pdf)
 - "**FastIoT: an efficient and very fast compression model for displaying a huge volume of IoT data in web environments**" at [IJGUC 2021.](https://www.doi.org/10.1504/IJGUC.2021.10041927)

 #### Others
-- Co-create a chemistry learning object (in java), with seven publications and seven registered patents.
+- Co-creator of a chemistry learning object (in Java), with seven publications and seven registered patents.

 > Be nice!